mikerodrigues/onkyo_eiscp_ruby/README.md

 		EISCP::Receiver.discover
 ```

-* Create `Receiver` object from first discovered Receiver on the LAN
+* Create `Receiver` object from first discovered receiver on the LAN

 ```ruby
 		receiver = EISCP::Receiver.new